getml/reflect-cpp/docs/supporting_your_own_format.md

 ```

 In the following two sections, we will provide templates for your `Reader` and `Writer`.
-You should probably just Copy + Paste this into your own code and fill in the blanks.
+You should probably just copy + paste this into your own code and fill in the blanks.

 ## Implementing your own writer